 I’ve always been passionate about helping people and I’m someone who people often seek personal counsel from, which I’m more than happy to provide.
-When I learned there were opportunities to go down that route in mental health nursing, I knew immediately it was the perfect field for me.
+When I learned there were opportunities to build a career in mental health nursing, I knew immediately it was the perfect field for me.
 As a natural extrovert, I’ve always been keen to go into a profession that is people-orientated, and nursing ticked all the boxes.

 When I arrived at Surrey for my open day and subsequent interview, I was even more sure I wanted to be a mental health nurse.
 This only added more fuel to the fire of passion that had ignited inside me.
 Surrey was my first choice.
 Turning up for orientation, it truly lived up to its impeccable reputation for education, campus and community.
 It was everything I expected and so much more.

 While the nature of what we do on the mental health nursing course has its unique set of challenges, I love that a key part of practising and working in this field really probes your interpersonal skills.
-This suits me perfectly as I’m built, made and wired differently in personality, I like people, and I’m naturally curious and inquisitive.
+This suits me perfectly as I like people, and I’m naturally curious and inquisitive.